snewhouse/ngs/containerized/README.md

 ## Dockerised and Manual Builds ##
+Currently we are not able to automatically build some of the tools in pre-built docker containers due to licensing restrictions.

 **These Tools require registration and/or payment and manual building**

 | Tool | Build |